Why Online Marketplaces must Automate with Eurora.

 Selling to the EU.

 From July 1st, 2021 sellers who are located outside the EU will need to either set up a company in the EU or find a fiscal representative there.
-Eurora offers Fiscal Representation service for non-EU sellers and Marketplaces to collect VAT and pay it to the revenue administration via Import One Stop Shop (IOSS).
+Eurora offers a Fiscal Representation service for non-EU sellers and Marketplaces to collect VAT and pay it to the revenue administration via Import One Stop Shop (IOSS).

 Using IOSS allows one to go through consolidated customs clearance in one EU Member State.
 It enables quicker customs procedures and is more convenient for the consignee.